 With the cloud-based API platforms, horizontal scaling can be achieved by allocating more resources to a given API.
 For example, in Mulesoft Cloudhub platform, an API administrator can allocate more “worker” instances to an existing API.
 Each worker is logically mapped to a specific physical server image with pre-allocated CPU, RAM, and disk storage.
 Increasing the worker allocation means adding more memory, CPU, and disk storage to a given API.
 Vertical scaling can also be easily achieved by simply adding brand new workers or runtime instances to an existing API.

-The above diagram shows the Cloud Worker Cloud platform in Cloudhub used to allocate a set of Mule workers from the pool to each organization based on licensing agreement.
-For example, if an organization procures a Mule Cloudhub instance with 8 Mule Workers, Mulesoft will allocate 8 workers from its Worker Cloud to that organization.
+The above diagram shows the Cloud Worker Cloud platform in CloudHub used to allocate a set of Mule workers from the pool to each organization based on licensing agreement.
+For example, if an organization procures a Mule CloudHub instance with 8 Mule Workers, Mulesoft will allocate 8 workers from its Worker Cloud to that organization.
 Each worker can then be assigned to one or more APIs (using worker fraction allocation at 0.1 workers as minimum per API).
 The Mule Runtime for each API is then deployed in one or more workers based on allocation.
 If there are three workers allocated for a single API, there are three different Mule Runtimes hosted the same exact copy of an API across three different Mule workers.

 While cloud-based deployments are easier to maintain and configure, they are more costly than the on-premise hosted solutions, since each new horizontal or vertical scaling of an API costs more in licenses and cloud resource allocation.